Skip to main content

 • The AWS account access key and the SSH key pair created in the AWS account.
 The SSH key pair is assigned to the ec2-user for logging into the connector host and then deploying a database plug-in to the EC2 DB server host.
 The access key grants permission for provisioning the required connector with IAM policy above.

 • A credential added to the BlueXP console setting.
-To add Amazon FSx for ONTAP to the BlueXP working environment, a credential that grants BlueXP permissions to access Amazon FSx for ONTAP is set up in the BlueXP console setting.
+To add Amazon FSx ONTAP to the BlueXP working environment, a credential that grants BlueXP permissions to access Amazon FSx ONTAP is set up in the BlueXP console setting.

 • java-11-openjdk installed on the EC2 database instance host.
 SnapCenter service installation requires java version 11.
 It needs to be installed on application host before plugin deployment attempt.